shawnd29/medical-dataset/README.md

 the labels of 2000 test individuals.

-In this program, we used Chi-Square modelling to find the goodness of fit for the 15 casual features and based the predictions related to the dataset
+In this program, we used Chi-Square modelling to find the goodness of fit for the 15 casual features and based the predictions related to the dataset and predict the possible values based on our findings.